Met0o/air-quality-monitor/README.md

 air-co2-temp-hum-probe.py uses the M5Stack (https://shop.m5stack.com/products/co2l-unit-with-temperature-and-humidity-sensor-scd41) sensor to append readings into InfluxDB in 5 second intervals.

-air-quality-probe.py appends measurements from the SDS011 sensor into InfluxDB in 10 second intervals.
+air-quality-probe.py appends measurements from the SDS011 sensor into InfluxDB in 5 second intervals.

-api-data-probe.py sources measurements from http://api.weatherapi.com/ and stores them into the InfluxDB container each 60 minutes.
-This data is used to compare the differences.
+api-data-probe.py sources measurements from http://api.weatherapi.com/ and stores them into the InfluxDB container each 5 minutes.
+This data is used to compare the indoor with outdoor readings.

 ./conf folder contains the configuration plugins for telegraf and kapacitor (required only for the dashboards with system metrics).